This Money Talks series offers tips and advice for individuals facing various sensitive financial conversations with loved ones.

 If the person doesn't respond favorably, or doesn't at least propose a repayment plan, "ultimately, you may be forced to make a decision about what is more important to you: the relationship with your family member or getting paid back," Heitman says.

 Some of the anguish over a soured family loan might be avoided, Heitman notes, by setting your expectations upfront.

 "One of my first rules for my clients is: 'Assume when you loan money to family that you will never see it again,'" says Heitman.

 Heitman says it's not that all relatives are irresponsible or callous toward family loans.
-But there's simply too much risk in today's uncertain economy and too many individual variables that may make repayment of a personal loan highly doubtful.
+But there's simply too many individual variables that may make repayment of a personal loan highly doubtful.

 While you want to exercise discretion, don't feel that you have to keep quiet about the matter in the name of keeping the peace.

-Chris Smith, a personal finance expert and author of the forthcoming book, "Securing Your Financial Future," says that "even though the main purpose of having relatives get together over the holidays is to renew and refresh family ties, there's a real benefit to having money conversations as well."
+Chris Smith, a personal finance expert and author of, "Securing Your Financial Future," says that "even though the main purpose of having relatives get together over the holidays is to renew and refresh family ties, there's a real benefit to having money conversations as well."